hpzynha/davlarii/README.md

 Here you'll find a lot of 'Hello World'.

-- 🕮 I’m currently studying Flutter.
+- 🕮 I’m currently studying JavaScript.
 - 🤝 I’m looking to collaborate with anyone on any project.
 - 🔭 I live for a challenge
 - 💬 Ask me about anything